dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/knora-iris.md

 it would be possible to make resource IRIs directly dereferenceable in the future.

+Knora values do not have stable IRIs, because each time a new version of a value is made, the new version gets a new IRI.
+Therefore, it would not make sense to publish Knora value IRIs.
+When designing ontologies for Knora projects, keep in mind that if you want something be directly citable, it needs to be a resource, not a value.

 The formats of generated data IRIs for different types of objects are as
 follows: